Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Non-oscillatory behavior

 \section{Non-oscillatory behavior}

-In this section we present solutions for the oblique Sod's shock tube problem, the 2D blast wave, the 2D Riemann problem, the 3D Burger's equation and the 3D blast wave problem to demonstrate the non-oscillatory behavior and compare the results with genuine multi-dimensional fourth order accurate central schemes \cite{lpr4,cs12}.
+In this section we present solutions for the oblique Sod's shock tube problem, the oblique Lax problem, the 2D blast wave, the 2D Riemann problem, the 3D Burgers' equation and the 3D blast wave problem to demonstrate the non-oscillatory behavior and compare the results with genuine multi-dimensional fourth order accurate central schemes \cite{lpr4,cs12}.
+Moreover, well known and more realistic problems like Kelvin-Helmholtz instability \cite{KH} and shock-bubble interaction \cite{shock-cloud2D,shock-cloud3D} problems are also solved to demonstrate the robustness of the scheme.

+{\bf The oblique Sod's shock tube problem} -- We solve the Euler gas dynamics, described in Eq.\eqref{uavg}, for a 1D shock tube initial value problem \cite{sod} on 2D grid such that the initial discontinuity makes an angle of $60^{\circ}$ with the $x$-axis.
+Initial condition for this test are chosen to be same as in ref. \cite{lpr4} and can be expressed as,